romanplkh/client-manager-angular/README.md

 # ClientManagement

-Improved and refactored app based on the tutorial ("client-panel") of Brad Traversy: "Angular Front-to-Back"
+Improved and refactored app and fixed bugs.
+Based on the tutorial ("client-panel") of Brad Traversy: "Angular Front-to-Back"